csuriano23/dbmate/README.md

 **PostgreSQL**

-When connecting to Postgres, you may need to add the `sslmode=disable` option to your connection string, as dbmate by default requires a TLS connection (some other frameworks/languages allow unencrypted connections by default).
+When connecting to Postgres, you may need to add the `sslmode=disable` option to your connection string, as DBMate-Oracle by default requires a TLS connection (some other frameworks/languages allow unencrypted connections by default).

 ```sh
 DATABASE_URL="postgres://username:password@127.0.0.1:5432/database_name?sslmode=disable"